-In addition, we are required to pay Isis 30% of all Non-Royalty Revenue we receive.
+In addition, we are required to pay Isis 20% of all Non-Royalty Revenue we receive.
 Isis has disclosed in its Securities and Exchange Commission, or SEC, filings that it is entitled to receive 30% of the up to \$370 million in milestone payments we may receive from Teva as part of our collaboration agreement with Teva; however, we believe that certain of the milestone payments related to sales targets may qualify as Royalty Revenue, and therefore be subject to the lesser payment obligations discussed above.
 We cannot provide any assurance that we will be entitled to receive these milestone payments or, if we are, that the applicable amount payable to Isis will be less than 30%.
+We paid Isis \$10 million in January 2010 as Isis' share of Non-Royalty Revenue received by us in December 2009 in connection with our collaboration agreement with Teva.
+We did not make any further payments to Isis in 2014 under the terms of the agreement with Isis.

 Neither we nor Isis can pursue the development or commercialization of any antisense compound for clusterin outside of the agreement with Isis.
 This arrangement will continue until custirsen is no longer being developed or commercialized or until the agreement with Isis is earlier terminated due to an uncured material breach.

-To facilitate the execution and performance of our collaboration agreement with Teva, we and Isis agreed to further amend our agreement, which amendment provided that, among other things, if we are the subject of a change of control with a third party, where the surviving entity immediately following such change of control has the right to develop and sell the product, then (i) a milestone payment of \$20 million will be due and payable to Isis 21 days following the first commercial sale of the product in the United States and (ii) unless such surviving entity had previously sublicensed the product and a royalty rate payable to Isis by us has been established, the applicable royalty rate payable to Isis will thereafter be the maximum amount payable under our agreement with Isis.
+To facilitate the execution and performance of the collaboration agreement with Teva, we and Isis agreed to further amend our agreement, which amendment provided that, among other things, if we are the subject of a change of control with a third party, where the surviving entity immediately following such change of control has the right to develop and sell the product, then (i) a milestone payment of \$20 million will be due and payable to Isis 21 days following the first commercial sale of the product in the United States and (ii) unless such surviving entity had previously sublicensed the product and a royalty rate payable to Isis by us has been established, the applicable royalty rate payable to Isis will thereafter be the maximum amount payable under our agreement with Isis.
 Any non-royalty milestone amounts previously paid will be credited towards the \$20 million milestone if not already paid.
-As a result of the \$10 million milestone payment paid to Isis in relation to our collaboration agreement with Teva, the remaining amount owing in the event of change of control discussed above is a maximum of \$10 million.
-As we have now licensed the product to Teva and established a royalty rate payable to Isis, no royalty rate adjustments would apply if Teva acquires us and is the surviving entity.
+As a result of the \$10 million milestone payment paid to Isis in relation to the collaboration agreement with Teva, the remaining amount owing in the event of change of control discussed above is a maximum of \$10 million.
+As we have licensed the product to Teva and established a royalty rate payable to Isis, no royalty rate adjustments would apply if Teva acquires us and is the surviving entity.